Canada

 Having said so, over 3,000 people have hiked the entire trail so far from Tobermory to Niagara.
 It usually takes one month and a half to complete it.
 My friend knows a man who has done this as a fundraiser.

 Bruce Trail Conservancy has tons of great resources available for hikers at all levels.
-They also have a book with detailed maps especially for those who attempt a multi-day hiking.
+They also have a book with detailed maps, especially for those who attempt multi-day hiking.

 I really liked the fissures and crevices, especially a place called ''Hole in the Wall" where you can actually squeeze yourself through the crack.